Deejpotter/family-recipe-app/README.md

 # Family Recipe App

-A personal and family-oriented application designed to simplify meal planning, recipe management, and cooking.
-This Next.js-powered Progressive Web App (PWA) serves as a central hub for storing favorite recipes, generating meal plans, and making cooking easier for the whole family.
+A personal and family-oriented Progressive Web App (PWA) designed to simplify meal planning, recipe management, and cooking.
+This app is built for my own use and for my family, with a focus on convenience, collaboration, and customization.

 ## Features

-This application contains several core features:
+This application is designed to support the following features:

-- **Recipe Management** - Store and organize all your favorite recipes:
+- **Recipe Management**: Store, organize, and search all our favorite recipes
-  - Custom categorization and tagging
+  - Custom categories and tags
   - Ingredient tracking and scaling
-  - Cooking time and difficulty rating
+  - Cooking time, difficulty, and dietary info
   - Photo uploads for completed dishes
+  - Notes and family ratings

-- **Meal Planning** - Generate customized meal plans based on preferences:
+- **Meal Planning**: Generate meal plans based on preferences and dietary needs
-  - Weekly and monthly planning options
+  - Weekly/monthly planning
-  - Preference-based meal suggestions
   - Dietary restriction filters
-  - Special occasion and event planning
+  - Special occasion/event planning
+  - Family member preferences

-- **Shopping List Generator** - Automatically create shopping lists from meal plans:
+- **Shopping List Generator**: Create shopping lists from meal plans
-  - Consolidate ingredients across multiple recipes
+  - Consolidate ingredients
-  - Categorize by grocery store sections
+  - Categorize by grocery section
-  - Mark items already in pantry
+  - Mark pantry items
-  - Share lists with family members
+  - Share lists with family

-- **Pantry Inventory** - Track what ingredients you have on hand:
+- **Pantry Inventory**: Track what ingredients we have on hand
   - Expiration date tracking
   - Low stock alerts
   - Recipe suggestions based on available ingredients

-- **Family Collaboration** - Share and collaborate on recipes and meal plans:
+- **Family Collaboration**: Share and collaborate on recipes and meal plans
   - Recipe ratings and reviews
-  - Family favorites collection
+  - Family favorites
-  - Recipe modification history
   - Comments and notes
+  - Modification history
+- **PWA Support**: Installable, offline-capable, and mobile-friendly
+- **User Preferences**: Save favorite cuisines, dietary restrictions, and more
+- **(Optional/Future) Health & Nutrition**: Track calories, macros, and nutrition info
+- **(Optional/Future) Integration**: Sync with calendars, smart devices, or grocery delivery

 ## Getting Started